yar-solodovnikov/llm-cacher/README.md

 - **Cache hit**: the response is returned immediately without calling the LLM API.
 - **Cache miss**: the request goes to the API, the response is stored, then returned.
-- **Streaming**: chunks are accumulated, stored as a list, and replayed as an `AsyncGenerator` on subsequent calls Ã¢â‚¬â€ the caller's code doesn't need to change.
+- **Streaming**: chunks are accumulated, stored as a list, and replayed as an `AsyncGenerator` on subsequent calls — the caller's code doesn't need to change.

 ---